 A Challenge to Encourage Hiking With Our Children

-Originally shceduled to end in December 2003, the Challenge has been extended indefinitely.
+The challenge is open to Adirondack Mountain Club members and the general public.
 Challenge participants come from all across New York State and from many other states and Canadian provinces.
-Here are a few of their comments:

 The Kids on the Trail Patch